 Hollow Knight’s gameplay revolves around exploration through platforming and melee combat (with the option for ranged spells).
 Players must traverse the colossal world of Hallownest, unlocking new sections of the map and discovering secrets hidden in the very walls of the kingdom.
 As the game progresses, players obtain items that become crucial for further exploration and more challenging combat encounters, like a quick dash obtained early on in the game.

 Hollow Knight is certainly a cut above the rest, but PS Now offers many other Metroidvania titles as well.
-If you’re looking for alternatives in the genre (and aren’t necessarily picky as far as platform is concerned), feel free to look at our list of the best Metroidvanias of 2020!
+If you’re looking for alternatives in the genre (and aren’t necessarily picky as far as platform is concerned), feel free to look at our list of the best Metroidvanias!

 3. Batman: Arkham series